dotnet/docs-maui/docs/fundamentals/shell/flyout.md

 </Shell>
 ```

-In this example, the flyout content is replaced with a `CollectionView` that displays the title of each item in the `FlyoutItems` collection.
+In this example, the flyout content is replaced with a <xref:Microsoft.Maui.Controls.CollectionView> that displays the title of each item in the `FlyoutItems` collection.

 > [!NOTE]
 > The `FlyoutItems` property, in the `Shell` class, is a read-only collection of flyout items.